Have you heard all the hype about pickleball and wondered how to join in on the fun?

 If you’re in the market for a new paddle, check out our blog on how to choose the best pickleball paddle for your game.

-Pickleballs are also readily available at local racquet sports stores as well as online.
+Pickleballs are also readily available at local racket sports stores as well as online.
 There are both indoor and outdoor balls that come in a variety of fun colors.
 In comparison to indoor pickleballs, outdoor balls have thicker plastic and smaller holes to make them more durable and wind-resistant.

 We highly recommend wearing court shoes when you play pickleball.
 Court shoes help provide the lateral support and traction you need to play pickleball safely.
 Most shoes made for tennis can also be worn for pickleball, or you can choose a court shoe that is specifically designed for pickleball.
 Visit your local tennis or pickleball store to try on a variety of different court shoes to make sure you find the right fit for your unique foot.